California Housing Accountability Act: 2017 amendments

+2024 amendments

+The Legislature passed several amendments in 2024, including AB 1893, to modify and streamline the HAA for Builder's Remedy projects.
+AB 1893 ends the "free-for-all" approach to Builder's Remedy, instead applying site restrictions, density limits, certain objective local standards and other mandated requirements to new projects after January 1, 2025.
+In turn, AB 1893 eases certain affordability requirements and offers more explicit legal protections for Builder's Remedy projects against opponents' tactics, and establishes the Builder's Remedy as a consequence of local governments violating existing state housing law when interfering with otherwise legal housing projects.
+Previously-approved Builders' Remedy projects are allowed to stand or to convert to AB 1893 standards.
+AB 1886 was also passed by the Legislature in order to foreclose several legal arguments used in state court by opponents of Builder's Remedy projects.
+AB 1893 and AB 1886 were both signed into law by Gavin Newsom on September 19, 2024.

 Litigation involving the HAA

 A number of lawsuits have been filed in recent years alleging violations of the HAA.
 The cases have helped establish conditions where the HAA does and does not apply.

 Sequoyah Hills Homeowners Assn. v.
 City of Oakland 1993

 WPN, a developer, wanted to build a project in the Oakland Hills.
 The City of Oakland completed an environmental impact report, which certified several different options: one with 63 units, one with 45 homes, and one with 36 homes on wider lots.
 A number of nearby residents were vehemently opposed to the project.
 In 1991, the City approved the option with 45 homes.
 In particular, the City found that the HAA prevented them from asking the developer to reduce the number of units on the lot.
 A neighborhood homeowners association sued the city.
 The judge ruled in favor of the city, confirming their judgment that they could not legally ask the developer to reduce the number of units.